 Foreign investment has become, together with exports, one of the fundamental elements of Chilean economy.
 Chile is a model and a pioneer in South America for the development of polices to attract investment, relying on clear and stable legal mechanisms.

-In general, the policy framework is characterized for equal treatment of domestic and foreign agents, free access to almost every economic sector and a State with transparent regulation policies towards the activity of investors.
+In general, the policy framework is characterised by the equal treatment of domestic and foreign agents, free access to almost every economic sector and a State with transparent regulation policies towards the activity of investors.

-If a foreign-born citizen wishes to invest in Chile, the same as a domestic agent, h/she must comply with the legal requirements set by our country.
+If a foreign-born citizen wishes to invest in Chile, the same as a domestic agent, he/she must comply with the legal requirements set by our country.

 In general, prior proceedings are:

-Every legal entity requires to carry out the following proceedings before the Internal Revenue Service (SII, in Spanish):
+Every legal entity requires carrying out the following proceedings before the Internal Revenue Service (SII, in Spanish):